vygr/ChrysaLisp/docs/lisp/iteration.md

 ## Iteration

-You can iterate over sequences or slices of sequences, forwards or backwards by use of the `(each! start end lambda (list seq ...))` function.
-You provide a function that will be called for the group of elements from each index position. `(each)` and `(each-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.
+You can iterate over sequences or slices of sequences, forwards or backwards by use of the `(each! start end lambda seqs)` function.
+You provide a function that will be called for the group of elements from each index position.
+`(each)` and `(each-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.

 Any elements over the minimum length of the given sequences are ignored.